Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Concluding remarks

 \section{Concluding remarks}

 We proposed an estimator of the scatter matrix for elliptical distributions.
 The proposed estimator is obtained by incorporating an EM-type estimator into the precision structure estimation step of the classical $M$-estimation framework.
 We investigated conditions for the existence of a solution to the estimating equation~\eqref{eseq:pro1} in $\mathcal{S}_{++}^p$, and discussed robustness of the proposed estimator through the concept of AdBP.
-In particular, Lemma~\ref{bdbp}-(1) shows that the proposed estimator does not \textit{break down from above}, which is a distinctive robustness of the proposed estimator.
+In particular, Lemma~\ref{bdbp}-(1) shows that the proposed estimator does not \textit{breakdown from above}, which is a distinctive robustness of the proposed estimator.

-We further examined statistical properties of the proposed method from the perspectives of penalized $M$-estimation and Bayesian estimation.
-Moreover, as summarized in Figure~\ref{fig:summary}, we discussed correspondences between the proposed estimator and various existing estimators.
-Through numerical experiments, we demonstrated that the performances of TME and LNSMI deteriorate in the presence of clustered outliers, whereas the proposed Tyler-type estimator remains stable and provides accurate estimation even in such settings.
-Based on arguments similar to those in the existing literature, we also proposed a method for selecting the shrinkage parameter of the proposed Tyler-type estimator.
+We further examined the statistical properties of the proposed method from the perspectives of penalized $M$-estimation and Bayesian estimation.
+Moreover, as summarized in Table~\ref{tab:summary}, we discussed correspondences between the proposed estimator and various existing estimators.
+Through numerical experiments, we demonstrated that the performance of TME and LNSMI deteriorates in the presence of clustered outliers, whereas the proposed Tyler type estimator remains stable and provides accurate estimation even in such settings.
+Based on arguments similar to those in the existing literature, we also proposed a method for selecting the shrinkage parameter of the proposed Tyler type estimator.

 Finally, we outlined several directions for future work.
-These include the uniqueness of solutions to the minimization problem~\eqref{eq:pmf20} and the global convergence properties of the proposed method.
+These include, but are not limited to, the uniqueness of solutions to the minimization problem~\eqref{eq:pmf20} and the global convergence properties of the proposed estimator.